robinskennethj-pixel/Original-Oak-Carpentry/AI_INVOICE_SYSTEM_SUMMARY.md

 ## 🏆 **MISSION ACCOMPLISHED**

-**The Ogun Carpentry website now features a complete AI-powered dynamic invoicing system that transforms how the business handles billing and payment collection.
+**The Original Oak Carpentry website now features a complete AI-powered dynamic invoicing system that transforms how the business handles billing and payment collection.
 This comprehensive solution provides professional branded invoices, intelligent automation, and detailed analytics - all designed to improve cash flow and client relationships while reducing administrative overhead.**

 **🚀 Ready for immediate deployment and use!**